 What are biodiversity credits and how do they work?

-Biodiversity credits are generated by landowners who commit to enhance and protect the biodiversity values on their land through a Biodiversity Stewardship Agreement.
+Biodiversity credits are generated by landowners who commit to enhance and protect the biodiversity values on their land through a biodiversity stewardship agreement.

 They represent the expected improvement in biodiversity that will result from the protection and management of the site.

 Landholders (or their representatives) negotiate the sale price of their biodiversity credits with the credit buyer, which may include developers, the BCT or other interested parties.
 A portion of the sale price must be paid into the Biodiversity Stewardship Payments Fund to cover the costs of managing the site in-perpetuity.
 Any remaining income from the credit sale is kept by the landholder as profit.
-Find out more about Biodiversity credits.

 - a developer; or